 Do you ever feel like you have to keep track of more and more accounts, usernames, and passwords with each passing year?
 It's so overwhelming that sometimes it's tempting to create a password that's the easiest to remember instead of the one that's the most secure.
+While all of your accounts should have unique passwords it is imperative that your W&M password is not used for any other purpose.

 What you can do

 - Don't share your account and password with anyone.
+This is in the Acceptable Use Policy.

 - Don't write your password down.